wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/01-Plugin-Development-Practices/02-Naming-Collisions.md

 Notice that when you need to call the function, or in this case pass the function as a callback to a hook, you use the fully qualified name, which includes the namespace.

-If you're calling a namespaced function from within the same namespace, you can use the __NAMESPACE__ constant to reference the current namespace:
+If you're calling a namespaced function from within the same namespace, you can also use the PHP `__NAMESPACE__` [constant](https://www.php.net/manual/en/language.constants.magic.php#constant.namespace) to reference the current namespace, instead of using the fully qualified name:

 ```php
 namespace WP_Learn\Extra_Content;